 “For things to reveal themselves to us, we need to be ready to abandon our views about them.”

-and while i do say that with courage and hope, my intention here is never to undermine the real daily struggle that so many face in trying, trying to change, to feel better and to do better, by themselves and others. there are very real, very violent forces we all live with that prevent most folks from living the lives they might choose to live, and with that i’ll forward your attention to this piece by the great, Kim Katrin Milan (click here!).
+and while i do say that with courage and hope, my intention here is never to undermine the real daily struggle that so many face, trying to change, to feel better and to do better, by themselves and others. there are very real, very violent forces we all live with that prevent most folks from living the lives they might choose to live, and with that, i’ll forward your attention to this piece by the great, Kim Katrin Milan (click here!).

 and so i will leave it at that.